 1. Ramble down Las Ramblas

-Located in the heart of the city and packed with people almost 24/7, Las Ramblas is one of the world’s most famous strips.
-And rightly so.
-Adorned with an endless array of motionless human statues, noisy pet stalls, tourist-heaving restaurants and hawkers selling all types of fluorescent objects, it is inevitable that you won’t only end up here once, but you will end up here several times.
-Strolling up and down it for a couple of hours is an attraction in its own right.
+Located in the heart of the city and packed with people almost 24/7, Las Ramblas is one of the world’s most famous strips – and rightly so!
+Lined with an endless array of motionless human statues, noisy stalls, heaving restaurants and hawkers selling all types of fluorescent objects, it’s inevitable that you won’t only end up here once, but several times (particularly when looking for your hostel at the end of a night out).
+Strolling up and down it for a couple of hours is one of the essential free things to do in Barcelona.
 When you get there you’ll understand why.

 2. Go to the beach

 Escape the hustle and bustle of the city streets and take a trip to some of Barcelona’s beaches.
-Just 10 minutes from the city you will find over 4km of golden sandy shores where you can lay out your towel and work on that tan.
-One of the closest beaches to the city is Barceloneta Beach, and as it’s the closest it can often be the busiest.
-But it’s quite a big beach area and has some bars and cafes along the waterfront.
-The quickest way to get to here is to catch the yellow line metro and get off at the Barceloneta stop.
+Just 10 minutes from the city centre you’ll find over 4km of golden sandy shores where you can lay out your towel and work on that tan.
+Barcelona is the best of both worlds!
+One of the closest beaches to the city is Barceloneta Beach, meaning it can often be the busiest.
+But it’s quite a big beach and has some bars and cafes along the waterfront, so is defo worth a visit.
+The quickest way to get to here is to catch the yellow metro line and get off at Barceloneta.

-Another great Barcelona beach is Icària Beach which you can get to by the yellow line metro to Ciutadella Vila Olimpica.
-It’s a little bit quieter here if you like to relax in peace on your beach.
-And if you want an all over, line-free tan, then check out Mar Bella Beach as it’s an unofficial nudist beach, which means you can also wear your swimsuit even if your friends don’t want to.
-This is a 20 minute walk from the Poblenou yellow line metro stop.
+Another great Barcelona beach is Icària, which you can get to via the yellow line to Ciutadella Vila Olimpica.
+It’s a little quieter here and way more relaxing.
+And if you’re feeling confident and want an all over, line-free tan, then check out Mar Bella Beach.
+It’s an unofficial nudist beach, which means you can also wear your swimsuit even if your friends don’t want to!
+It’s a 20 minute walk from Poblenou on the yellow line.

 3. Visit Parc Güell